matheusmisumoto/etag-plugin-wordpress/README.md

 Then, ETag Managment checks if:

 - The user is not logged in, to avoid caching while editing the WordPress website,
-- The cached last-modified timestamp header matches with the timestamp of the page on server,
 - And the cached ETag header matches with the ETag generated on the request, both weak and strong validators.

 If all requirements match, ETag Management makes the WordPress website returns a HTTP 304 Not Modified response.
-Therefore, the browser will retrieve the cached version in users' local storage and saving network bandwidth.
+Therefore, the browser will retrieve the cached version in users' local storage, saving network bandwidth.

+This plugin also includes the last modified date of the post or page on headers.

 ---
 Developed with ☕ by [Matheus Misumoto](https://matheusmisumoto.dev/) in Santos, Brazil